StevenFox96/OperatorOps/README.md

 Yay!
 Now that we defined all the secrets we need, let's go and activate the github's actions pipeline.

-#### 4. Activate the github's actions pipeline.
+#### 4. Activate the github's actions pipeline. <a name="activte-pipe"></a>

 1. Navigate to the **Actions** tab and activate the workflow.
   ![github's actions secrets](images/github-activate-workflow.png)

-#### 5. Create a Release and run the installation process.
+#### 5. Create a Release and run the installation process. <a name="create-release"></a>

-In order to run the github's actions pipeline, we need to create a [Release](https://help.github.com/en/github/administering-a-repository/about-releases).
+In order to run the github's actions pipeline, we'll need to create a [Release](https://help.github.com/en/github/administering-a-repository/about-releases).
-A *Release* is a way to track the product's functionality over time by assigning a version (v1.0, v1.1, etc) for each release.
+A *Release* in software, is a term that coined long ago, and referring to the ability to track the product's functionality over time by assigning a version schema (v1.0, v1.1, etc) for each release.
-A new release can consists of new features, bug fixes, documentation, etc. that were missing in a previous release of the product.
+A new release can consists of new features, bug fixes, documentation, etc. that were missing in a previous release of the product, and added to the current release.

 Our github's actions pipeline configured to run with every new `Release` that created in the repository.

-In this step we will create a `Release` in our repository which will trigger a run of our github's actions pipeline.
+In this step we will create a `Release` in our repository which will then will trigger a run of the github's actions pipeline attached to the repository.

 The pipeline will do the following:
 1. Deploy the EOS contracts to EOS mainnet.